gouz/3615-Twitch/README.md

 !3615 your_prompt
 ```

-from a user on your chat will display an image.
+from an user on your chat it will display an image on your minitel.

 ## Hardware Requirements